 Wildlife Animal species in Nyungwe forest National Park Rwanda

-Wildlife species in Nyungwe Forest National park: These can be grouped into flora and fauna.
+What Wildlife animal species are found in Nyungwe forest National Park Rwanda?
+These can be grouped into flora and fauna.
 Flora and Fauna are defined as both plant and animal species that live in Nyungwe Forest National park.
 Examples of animal species may include, mammals, reptiles, birds, primates among others while plant species involve all green cover plants that cover the whole Nyungwe National Park.
 Nyungwe Forest National park is located in the western park of Rwanda within the Albertine rift valley.

 Nyungwe Forest National park is the anchorages of various flora and fauna species of which some of them like insects, reptiles, birds, mammals, and amphibians than being only found in Albertine rift than any other areas of the park.
 Accessing Nyungwe Forest National park to encounter these wildlife species is very easy as by use of the road from Kigali international airport as well as air transport.
 Here in this article, we explore the various Flora and Fauna that are found in Nyungwe Forest National Park.